jcchikikomori/php7-starter/README.md

 * Bug-free?
 (Unless your project is sophisticated)
 * Almost all basic functions already here!
 * Can do Hello World, of course!
-* Using Medoo for more easier database handling [NEW]
+* Using Medoo for more easier database handling (called DB in Core)
-* Using Whoops for more sassy error reporting [NEW]
+* Using Whoops for more sassy error reporting (using ErrorHandler and PrettyErrorHandler in Core)

 ## Additonal Features
 * You can build a function for email using Composer or load your PHP-compatible Mail library in libraries/ dir